bondhugula/pluto/README.md

     determined as described earlier (under 'Using PLUTO')

     --help
-    List all available options with one-line summary
+    List all available options with a one-line summary

     --pet Use 'pet' to extract polyhedral representation from the source program instead of clan.